 - Gradually add milk and bring the flour together in the form of a ball.
 Add lukewarm water as needed to form a soft dough.

 - Knead the dough for 1 minute.

 - Apply a thin layer of oil to the dough.
-Cover the bowl and leave the dough to rise for about 2 hours or until it doubles in size. ( The rise time depends on the temperature so keep in a warm place, I keep near the stove where something is cooking.)
+Cover the bowl and leave the dough to rise for about 2 hours or until it doubles in size. ( The rise time depends on the temperature so keep it in a warm place, I keep it near the stove where something is cooking.)

 - Meanwhile, mix the ingredients of marination in a bowl.
 Keep the marinated mince in a cool place until the dough rises.